MiningTcup/Roblox-Multi-Instance/README.md

-# Binaries Removed
+# Message
-Due to dumb people claiming this is a virus, all binaries have been removed.
-**Do not contact me about this being a virus, it's not.**
+This is under MIT license.
+That means I am not liable for **any** damage caused by or related to the program. **Do not** contact me about the program.
 ***
 # Roblox Multi-Instance
 Open this program to run multiple Roblox instances (on different accounts) on the same Windows device.